symfony/symfony-docs/security.rst

 All *real* URLs are handled by the ``main`` firewall (no ``pattern`` key means it matches *all* URLs).
-A firewall can have many modes of authentication, in other words many ways to ask the question "Who are you?".
+A firewall can have many modes of authentication, in other words, it enables many ways to ask the question "Who are you?".

 Often, the user is unknown (i.e. not logged in) when they first visit your website.
 If you visit your homepage right now, you *will* have access and